Classic Antarctica (Antarctic Spirit)

-The classic trip to Antarctica and South Shetland Islands, sailing in the M/V Greg Mortimer.
-It starts from the port of Ushuaia towards the Antarctic continent to discover the Antarctic Peninsula and the South Shetland Islands.
-You return by the same navigation route to Ushuaia on the Big Island of Tierra del Fuego.
-Like all the trips of the M/V Greg Mortimer different adventure options are offered: kayaking, trekking, camping, snorkelling, skiing and photography.
-This Antarctic program is very similar to the trip that is made at Christmas.
+Classic itinerary to Antarctica and the South Shetland Islands, sailing on the M/V Greg Mortimer or the M/V Sylvia Earle.
+It sets sail from the port of Ushuaia towards the Antarctic continent to discover the Antarctic Peninsula and the South Shetland Islands.
+We return along the same navigation route to Ushuaia on the Big Island of Tierra del Fuego.
+Like all M/V Greg Mortimer trips, different adventure options are offered: kayaking, trekking, camping, snorkelling, skiing and photography.

 The Antarctic adventures begin to be enjoyed from the months of October and November.
 Adventurers, explore Antarctica in its most pristine form.
 Experience the whales, the penguins and the sea lions as they rush to find the best places to court, feed and raise.
 Combine continental landings and visits to historical sites with the opportunity to kayak, climbing, snowboarding and snowshoeing.
 Camp and photograph polar pastel landscapes under a sun close to midnight.